 Xie \textit{et al.} \cite{xie2024fusionmambadynamicfeatureenhancement} proposed \textbf{FusionMamba} to address limitations of channel redundancy and limited local enhancement capabilities in existing image fusion methods.
 FusionMamba uses dynamic convolution and channel attention mechanisms to enhance the model's ability to capture global context and local features within the images.
 FusionMamba leverages strengths of Mamba, dynamic feature enhancement and cross-modal fusion techniques.
 FusionMamba explores internal features and relationships between different image modalities.
 This results in dynamically enhanced texture details, better differences between modalities and improved ability to capture correlations while simultaneously reducing redundant information.

+Section~\ref{subsec:res} presents the performance of the Mamba-based models for medical image restoration.
+To compare its effectiveness with transformer models such as SwinF~\cite{maswinfusion2022multimodal}, which uses Swin Transformer blocks for attention-guided cross-domain fusion.
+On the MRI-CT dataset, MambaDFuse achieved higher entropy (4.80 vs. 4.03) and slightly better structural similarity (SSIM: 0.67 vs. 0.65), while SwinF yielded a marginally higher visual information fidelity (VIF: 0.66 vs. 0.64).
+On the MRI-PET dataset, MambaDFuse again outperformed SwinF with higher entropy (4.91 vs. 3.90), VIF (0.65 vs. 0.63), and SSIM (0.52 vs. 0.51).
+For the MRI-SPECT dataset, both models achieved the same VIF (0.81), but MambaDFuse showed slight improvements in SSIM (0.64 vs. 0.63) and entropy (3.99 vs. 3.90).
+These results show that MambaDFuse performs slightly better than SwinF, offering better detail preservation and structure similarity across datasets while using Mamba's lightweight architecture.

-\subsubsection{\textbf{Medical Image Registration}}
+\subsubsection{Medical Image Registration}